 Students should be responsible for their own clothing and lunch-bags.
 Name tags on these items are helpful.
 Unclaimed clothing is kept in the lost and found.
-Small "found" items such as jewelry are kept in the school office.
+Small "found" items such as glasses or trinkets of value are kept in the school office.
 Unclaimed items are periodically disposed of or donated to charity.